Make sure your network is secured against insider threats

 Assuming some level of compromise has already been achieved it might be prudent to ensure that for the duration of the test we are able to maintain the level of access, so as not to have to start the exploitation process from scratch.
 The tester may step in a maintaining access phase, whereby they use the level of compromise already gained to ensure that they are able to keep that level of compromise in the future, even if the vulnerability they originally used to get it, no longer exists.
 There are many ways to achieve this and it depends heavily on the type of test being performed.
 The maintain access activities could include ‘back-door’ to the system by creating additional user with administrative privileges or install a malicious piece of software which would give them access again.
 From there the tester can continue to compromise the asset further or use it to pivot their attacks deeper into the infrastructure.
 All this is evidenced within the report and clean up after the test is completed.

 Perform a clean-up of any user accounts, text files or small benign changes removed before the testing is completed.
-During any test that actively exploits misconfigurations and vulnerabilities, it is often the case that small and benign changes are made to a Customer system such as creating a text file on a vulnerable SSH server or adding a new user to a Linux host etc. DigitalXRAID shall ensure that they are all removed before the test is completed.
+During any internal test that actively exploits misconfigurations and vulnerabilities, it is often the case that small and benign changes are made to a Customer system such as creating a text file on a vulnerable SSH server or adding a new user to a Linux host etc. DigitalXRAID shall ensure that they are all removed before the test is completed.
 Where it is not possible to fully restore the system/application to the state it was in prior to commencing the test (such as changes to a database), any residual traces of the test will be communicated to the client contact daily and documented in the Penetration Test Report in sufficient detail to enable the Customer to remove them if required.

 Maintain Access and Lateral Movement